Home > South America > Ecuador > How To Get Residency in Ecuador: A Comprehensive Guide

 Ecuador uses the US dollar as its currency and has one of the world’s most relaxed visa-free policies, attracting a large number of foreigners each year.

-If you wish to settle in Ecuador long-term, foreigners must first apply for a two-year Ecuadorian residence permit, which can then be renewed or used to apply for permanent residency.
+Foreigners who wish to settle in Ecuador long-term must first apply for a two-year residence permit.
+After this initial period, they can either renew the permit or apply for permanent residency.

 Ecuador offers up to 13 types of short-term residence permits, with the four most common being: